Bed mites - House mites

 - parquet floors, cork tiles, novilon or PVC,

 - synthetic or cotton blankets,

-Anti-mite cover.
-Is that really helpful ?
+Anti-dust mite cover.
+Is it really useful ?

 How to eliminate mites in a sustainable way ?

-A - use of our insecticide 4j to 1.5% because :
+A - Use our 4J insecticide at 1.5% because :

-- Remove the sheets to put the mattresses naked.
+- Remove sheets to expose mattresses.

 - Also treat cupboards and wardrobes and possibly carpets.